dmidlo/histdata.com-tools/docs/synthetic-event-contracts.md

 Reference, motif, feed-epoch, and broker-profile IDs are nullable because not every generator stage has used them yet.
 If used, they are row-aligned scalar lineage.
-Confidence is also nullable until a stage has a defined calibration meaning; supplied values must be finite and in `[0, 1]`.
+Confidence is nullable until a stage has a defined, versioned calibration quantity and scope; supplied values must be finite and in `[0, 1]`.
+Raw motif-match similarity is not such a quantity and is retained only on empirical-motif transformation evidence.
+The #442 ensemble confidence quantity is exact-stratum metric/horizon interval coverage and does not populate per-event confidence.
 Synthetic events reject observed source-row identity.

 ## Flat Arrow and Parquet schema